News of the Week: Two SoCal GOP congressmen announce retirement

 Each week we share articles on subjects that are important to NUHW and its members.
 Here are several must-read stories over the past seven days:

-Two of the seven congressional Republicans from California targeted for defeat this November has decided not to run for re-election, improving the odds that Democrats can pick up both seats.
+Two of the seven congressional Republicans from California targeted for defeat this November have decided not to run for re-election, improving the odds that Democrats can pick up both seats.
 Just one day after Rep. Ed Royce’s announced his retirement, Darryl Issa followed suit, according to CNN.

 Last week, Acting ICE Director Thomas Homan said the government should bring criminal charges against politicians in sanctuary cities.
 But Mother Jones reports that legal experts say the law would not be on his side.